 Work included: IA, UX, and design

-Work included: Strategy (product and content), sketches, and design.
+Work included: UX direction, wireframes and design.